sachdevaanshul08/MVPDemo/README.md

 2. Move to root folder of this project from console.
 3. Make your emulator or device is connected to system with "usb debugging on" (Refer to [How to run Android App])
 4. Type `./gradlew clean connectedAndroidTest test jacocoTestReport`

-What is these commands :-
+What are these commands :-
-`clean` - build derictories
+`clean` - build directories.

-`connectedAndroidTest`- start UI tests on connected device `test`- start Unit tests
+`connectedAndroidTest`- start UI tests on connected device.

+`test`- start Unit tests.

 `jacocoTestReport` - transform code coverage report to jacoco format - this command internal depends on 'createDebugCoverageReport' which generates the coverate report.

 Now, once you run this you will be able to see multiple folders under `/app/build/` there you will find your lint report and conde coverage report(s) in HTML and XML format.
 To see lint report open "app/build/reports/lint/lint-result.html" To see Jacoco coverage report open - "app/build/reports/jacoco/jacocoTestReport/jacocoTestReport.xml"

 Now if you want to see it on BEAUTIFUL interface, along with many more customizations and utilities than run sonarqube.

 ### prerequisites to run sonarqube
-You can fine sonarqube [here]
+You can find sonarqube [here]
-Download and the follow the steps to configure the same on your local machine.
+Download and follow the steps to configure the same on your local machine.
 It won't take more than 2 minutes ofcourse if everything goes well.
 Somehow if you find some difficulty then you can search it on Google as there are lot of information avaiable on Google about this.

 next step, open http://localhost:9000